Holiday Tips to Keep Your Pets Safe

 Make sure you have the necessary items on hand ahead of time to handle any small, non-life threatening situations at home.

-Healers First Aid Essentials Kit - Designed to provide pet parents the items needed to care for cuts, lacerations, minor irritations, skin abrasions or other minor issues at home.
-This kit can be kept at home, in a boat, car, or backpack when out and about.
-It comes with eight (8) square gauze pads, one (1) Healers Leg Wrap, All-Natural Cut and Wound Spray (4-ounce bottle), and a roll of vet wrap.
+Healers Essentials or Comprehensive First Aid Kits - Designed to provide pet parents the items needed to care for cuts, lacerations, minor irritations, skin abrasions or other minor issues at home.
+The First Aid Kits each come in a handy dry bag that can be kept at home, in a boat, car, or clipped to a backpack when out and about.
 Another item to have on hand is Healers Medical BootiesThese boots are designed to protect cuts and wounds on the paws, while allowing airflow to promote healing.
 The boot acts as a protective bandage that is easily applied and removed, making the process of wound care simple and stress-free for owners and pets.
 An improperly placed bandage can actually cause more damage than good.
 That is one of the reasons, beyond checking wound status, many Veterinarians require you to bring a pet in for bandage changes.
 Healers paw and leg care products give you the opportunity to take care of minor cuts and scrapes at home.

 Keeping a first aid kit on hand, just for your pet, ensures you have everything you need to take care of small wounds or cuts when you need it.
 Be sure to include a thermometer (no glass or mercury) - designated just for them!
-A reading over 103 means your pet should be seen by your Veterinarian.
+A reading over 103 means your pet has a fever and should be seen by your Veterinarian.

 NO human medication - PERIOD!!!
 This is very important.
 Although animals do take some of the same medications, the doses are very different and some medications, even in small amounts, can have drastic or fatal side effects - just don't do it!
 That being said, many pets are treated at emergency hospitals from accidental ingestion of their humans medication or supplements.
 Be sure to keep these above roving tongues.

-IT'S THE MOST WONDERFUL TIME OF THE YEAR - We wish you all a safe, healthy, and happy Holiday Season and Happy New Year!
+IT'S THE MOST WONDERFUL TIME OF THE YEAR - Take time to go through your home from your pet's perspective and ensure it's free from potential toxins or hazards.
+We wish you all a safe, healthy, and Happy Holiday Season and Happy New Year!

 Healers PetCare was born out of the love for a pet, Jake, and finding a solution to take care of injuries he sustained on a hike that required daily care.
 Learn about our story and how a desire to take care of a beloved pet lead to sharing healing products with other pet owners, https://www.healerspetcare.com/pages/about